 Troopers became aware of this 1980 homicide when a bear started after Joanna’s body.
 Because of that, she was forever known as the “Bear Lady” among troopers.
-The first suspect in her death was a Seward dentist for whom Joanna had briefly worked.
+The first suspect in her death was a Seward vet for whom Joanna had briefly worked.
 He was married; they’d had an affair.
-When confronted by troopers, however, the dentist denied knowing Joanna — which caused him to fail a polygraph test.
+When confronted by troopers, however, the vet denied knowing Joanna — which caused him to fail a polygraph test.
 That was a huge mistake; it immediately made him the prime suspect.
-The dentist finally came clean; it was a contrite man who, in the company of his wife, admitted to his relationship with Joanna, using his infidelity as the rationale for his earlier lies.
+The vet finally came clean; it was a contrite man who, in the company of his wife, admitted to his relationship with Joanna, using his infidelity as the rationale for his earlier lies.

 For his part, Robert Hansen expressed some regret about Joanna’s murder during his confession: